Allen

 In addition to working closely with daughters and supporting their local communities, all Patronesses hold a Chapter job each year and actively participate as leaders in the operational success of the Chapter.

-The Allen Chapter is proud of our partnerships with over one dozen local philanthropic organizations.
+The Allen Chapter is proud of our partnerships with many local philanthropic organizations.
 Through these partnerships our members contribute over 5,400 hands-on service hours to our local community each year.

 Other annual events are the Junior Style Show each fall and a long-standing NCL, Inc. tradition, the Mother~Daughter Tea, each spring.
 Also celebrated in spring is Senior Recognition, our signature event.